-Extension label Title Moderators/ leads Summary Blocking point(s) BEP001 Structural acquisitions that include multiple contrasts (multi echo, flip angle, inversion time) sequences Gilles de Hollander and Kirstie Whitaker The draft BEP is nearly ready to be submitted as a PR.
+Extension label Title Moderators/ leads Summary $\frac{\text{Blocking}}{\text{point}(s)}$ BEP001 Structural acquisitions that include multiple contrasts (multi echo, flip angle, inversion time) sequences Gilles de Hollander and Kirstie Whitaker The draft BEP is nearly ready to be submitted as a PR.
 A few items need to be revised and a final decision made.
 BEP002 The BIDS Models Specification Tal Yarkoni Working with the computational models group for consistency.
 Starting with fMRI then extend to other modalities.
 An item that is blocking progress is transformed data.
 BEP003 Common Derivatives Available Need a leader to help finish push this to completion.
 An item that is blocking progress is coordinate systems.
 BEP004 Susceptibility Weighted Imaging (SWI) Available Looking for a new leader.
 Searching for a new leader.
 BEP005 Arterial Spin Labeling (ASL) Henk-Jan Mutsaerts and Michael Chappell Very close to completion.
 This includes finalizing the implementation in the validator and drafting the manuscript.
 None.
 BEP009 Positron Emission Tomography (PET) Melanie Ganz Very close to completion.
-This includes None.
+This includes finalizing the standard and writing the paper.
+None.